Copyright © 1995-2017 by Blitz; all rights reserved.

 Unfortunately, a great many records have been lost during wars and by fire.
 Some records were discarded after they were thought not to be useful any longer and some records have simply not been catalogued so their existence is not known even to the Archive.
 Blitz researchers have become very skilled and resourceful at locating existing records.

 Efforts are now being made to systematize the records and publish catalogues for the various archives.
-The Mormon Church is now microfilming a great many records in Russia.
 The problem remains that many of these records are handwritten in the old Russian alphabet.
 Needless to say, these records are very difficult to read and translate.
 Unless you are skilled in reading old Russian, this is a good reason to use a local research service.